lisphp/lisphp/README.markdown

     $program->execute($env);

 There are two given environment sets in `Lisphp_Environment`.
-One is the sandbox, restricted to inside of Lisphp, which is created with the method `Lisphp_Environment::sandbox()`.
-It cannot touch outside of Lisphp, PHP side.
+One is the sandbox, which is created with the method `Lisphp_Environment::sandbox()`.
-Programs cannot access to file system, IO, etc. The other is the full environment of Lisphp, which is initialized with `Lisphp_Environment::full()`.
+In the sandbox mode, programs cannot access the file system, IO, etc.
-In the environment, `use` macro, is for importing native PHP functions and classes, is provided.
-File system, IO, socket, et cetera can be accessed in the full environment.
+The other set is the full environment of Lisphp, which is initialized with `Lisphp_Environment::full()`.
+This environment provides `use` macro for importing native PHP functions and classes.
+File system, IO, socket, etc. can be accessed in this full environment.
 Following code touches file a.txt and writes some text.

     (use fopen fwrite fclose)